RicardoFrankBarrera/Portfolio/README.md

-# Welcome to my Professional Portfolio!
+# Welcome to my Portfolio!

 Chances are you've stumbled upon this because I directed you here, or you're researching me for some reason.
 Take a look around, read through my principles (listed below 👇), examine my work, and [let me know if you have any questions](mailto:ricardofrankbarrera@gmail.com).
 I look forward to getting to know you and possibly working with you!